evoraglobal/sieraapi-docs/source/includes/_carbon-factors.md

 ]
 ```

-**Summary:** Provides a list of all the carbon factors in the API caller's instance in SIERA, and the SIERA default carbon factors.
+**Summary:** Provides a list of all the carbon factors in SIERA, and the SIERA default carbon factors

 ### HTTP Request
 `GET /api/v1/carbonfactors`